-Examples of Migrating Users Gradually
+Examples of Migrating NIS Clients Gradually to AD

 An organization with an existing NIS environment wants to do authentication with Active Directory and keep standard NIS maps and custom maps used by an in-house application on NIS, but wants to migrate the users over time to Active Directory.
 This approach is similar to the previous example.
 The DirectControl Agent is installed on the NIS clients for authentication to Active Directory, but the users are not placed in the DirectControl Zone so that they can continue to use NIS authentication if they have not been migrated to Active Directory.
 The following steps can be performed: